-However, the tanker, anchored some 60 miles off the Galveston coast, is in international waters and thus outside U.S. jurisdiction.
+However, the tanker, anchored some 60 miles (90 kilometers) off the Texas coast, is in international waters and thus outside U.S. jurisdiction.
 If it moves in closer so that smaller vessels can deliver its oil to shore, the U.S. Marshal will act on the court warrant and seize the cargo from those vessels, spokesman Dave Oney said.

 The United Kalavryta left a Turkish port in June carrying the crude from a newly opened pipeline that transports crude from the Kurdish oil fields.
 The buyer was not immediately known.

 As the ship approached Texas, Baghdad acted on a threat to sue anyone who buys Kurdish oil, pre-emptively filing a civil suit in U.S. District Court for the Southern District of Texas.
 On Tuesday, Iraqi Oil Ministry spokesman Assem Jihad welcomed the U.S. judge’s seizure order.
 “The Iraqi government considers these oil shipments to be illegal and we hope that everybody in the world will respect our measures,” he said.

 Iraq’s Supreme Court in June rejected a request from the central government to outlaw direct oil exports from the Kurdistan region, which some Kurdish officials have interpreted as a license for independent sales.

 The U.S. has supported the Iraqi government’s restrictions on buying Kurdish oil that has not been brokered by Iraq’s oil ministry, but the State Department has yet to intervene in any sale.

 “We believe that Iraq’s energy resources belong to the Iraqi people and certainly have long stated that it needs to go through the central government,” State Department spokeswoman Jen Psaki said during a briefing Monday.